Azure-Samples/cognitive-services-java-sdk-samples/Search/BingImageSearch/multiFeatured/README.md

 # Bing Image Search SDK Sample ##

 Sample [code](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/blob/master/Search/BingImageSearch/multiFeatured/src/main/java/com/microsoft/azure/cognitiveservices/search/imagesearch/samples/BingImageSearchSample.java) for searching images using Bing Image Search, an Azure Cognitive Service.
-- Make sure to set AZURE_BING_SAMPLES_API_KEY based on your OS, then reopen your command prompt or IDE.
-If not, you might get an API key not found exception.
 - Search images for "canadian rockies" then verify number of results and print out pivot suggestion and query expansion.
 - Search images for "studio ghibli", filtered for animated GIFs and wide aspect and print out insightsToken, thumbnail url and web url.
 - Search for trending images then print out categories and tiles.